beamosec/remarque/README.md

 view images from around the web and instagram

 ## plans
-remarque uses the instagram user and photo api, as well as incorporates token-based authentication using satellizer. build on angularjs, node and mongoDB for databases.
+remarque uses the instagram user and photo api, as well as incorporates JSON web token-based authentication using satellizer. built on angularjs, node and mongoDB for databases.